 Current external appointments: In addition to the above directorships Gerard is a Director of:

 Innovenn UK Ltd, Pursuit Marine Drive Ltd, Cellulac Trading Ltd, Rinocloud Ltd, Parity Group plc, Integumen Ltd, LifescienceHub UK Limited, AER Sustainable Energy Limited, LifescienceHub Ireland Limited, Integumen Ireland Limited, Stoer Ireland Limited.

 Term of office: Joined March 2015 as Chief Operating Officer.
 Appointed to the Board December 2015, and appointed as Chief Executive Officer in September 2017.
 Glenn’s most recent re-election as Director was on 14 May 2019 at the Company’s AGM, when he retired per Article 81.1 (b) of the Articles of Association.

 Background and suitability for the role: Glenn has more than 20 years’ experience leading operations, marketing and high technology collaboration, and research and development for small and large companies in sensing and detection instrumentation, across applications in human and environmental health.
 Glenn specialises in scaling new technology into emerging markets, especially transitioning contemporary high-end detection laboratory technologies to point of need or field-based sensing across a number of markets such as food, air, water and pharmaceuticals.

-Bevan Metcalf, Part-time Finance Director
+Bevan Metcalf, Finance Director and Company Secretary

 Background and suitability for the role: Bevan has a Business Management Degree from the University of Waikato, Hamilton, New Zealand where he majored in Accounting.
 He is also an ACA Member of the Chartered Accountants of Australia and New Zealand.